cdk8s-team/cdk8s-postgres/API.md

 public userCredentials(username: string): ISecret
 ```

-Returns the credentials secret for the given user.
+Returns a secret containing the credentials for a given user.

 ###### `username`<sup>Required</sup> <a name="username" id="cdk8s-postgres.Cluster.userCredentials.parameter.username"></a>